 Powerful Verbs are More Acceptable than Adverbs If you use weak verbs or adverbs, you do risk appearing unconvincing and doubtful, as if you are not 100% confident with the words you are presenting.
 A way to fix this would be to replace those weak verbs or adverbs with stronger ones so that there is no quandary about what you’re saying.
 For example, you may use a phrase like “make it better”, whereas a more practical solution would be to use verbs like “increase”, “enhance”, “strengthen”.
 The replacement or the elimination of weak adverbs and adjectives.

 Do Not Attempt to Save as Much as You Can Every writer finds it painful to abandon any of their work.
 But, you should think of it as striving to carve out a statue from a single piece of marble.
 The good material is already there; you have to cut the bits that are unnecessary.
 Nothing will save you as much time as dropping a paragraph or chapter that doesn’t add anything, instead of spending hours dtrying to save it.
 Discard it to find out if the story runs just as well without it.

 This is a new facet of my life and desire to make a success of the novel writing business.

-I do love the crime fiction genre and the noir sub-genre.
+I do love the crime fiction genre and the noir/hard-boiled sub-genre.

 It is the intention to start a novel series where the Protagonist is a private investigator.
-Things go wrong and right for her in this corrupt world in the UK.
+Things go wrong and right for him inside the fiction world.